realpython/python-guide/docs/scenarios/web.rst

 `ep.io <https://www.ep.io/>`_ is a PaaS designed specifically for Python web applications.
 It supports Python versions 2.6 and 2.7, and has Pythonic integrations with a variety of services.

+ep.io has a free plan with bandwidth and disk space limitations.
+Also, in the free plan, the web process is only loaded when needed.
+This means that the first request after some inactivity may take up to 15 seconds.

 ep.io publishes `step-by-step instructions
 <https://www.ep.io/docs/quickstart/>`_ on how to get started with their